BIG PICTURE: Strategies for the Present and Future

 A handful of gene mutations have medicines to treat and SKS is one of them.
 The medicines are used for other purposes and they are not currently approved officially for SKS, but they can be repurposed for SKS and other mTOR-related symptoms, depending on the regulation in your country.

-The medicines are not a simple cure because mTOR is very complicated, but they help Elizabeth, and new mTOR inhibitors are always being developed for oncology, as options for SKS to try in the future.
+The medicines are not a simple cure because mTOR is very complicated, and the optimal dose need to be investigated, but they help Elizabeth in many aspects.
+New mTOR inhibitors are always being developed for oncology, as options for SKS to try in the future.

 Rapamycin (trade name Sirolimus) and Everolimus (Afinitor) are globally available for other purposes and at least one new mTOR inhibitor is proceeding to the next clinical trial in the US.